eduMFA/eduMFA/doc/machines/index.rst

 .. index:: machines, services, client machines

-privacyIDEA supports authentication schemes, that happen on other machines or services with special applications.
+eduMFA supports authentication schemes, that happen on other machines or services with special applications.

-privacyIDEA lets you define Machine Resolvers to connect to existing machine stores.
+eduMFA lets you define Machine Resolvers to connect to existing machine stores.
 The idea is for users to be able to authenticate on those client machines.
 Not in all cases an online authentication request is possible,